mojaloop/mojaloop/contribute/Pragmatic-REST-Guidelines.md

 on the principles that enabled the Web to form and scale, REST (Representational State Transfer) has become a design preference for Internet service APIs.
-But while the REST principles, proposed in Roy Fielding’s dissertation that defined them, have academic value as a basis for research, full REST design is not at present practical for most applications.
-We are advocating a kind of Pragmatic REST—a design pattern that adopts the beneficial components of RESTful design without requiring strict adherence to academic purity.
+But while the REST principles, proposed in Roy Fielding's dissertation that defined them, have academic value as a basis for research, full REST design is not at present practical for most applications.
+We are advocating a kind of Pragmatic REST-a design pattern that adopts the beneficial components of RESTful design without requiring strict adherence to academic purity.